-- Indications OTHER than liver transplantation: - Use 2.5 times the initial dose that would yield the desired result in non-expressers Adjustment of the dose should then be based on therapeutic drug monitoring.
-For example: A Dutch study found a median trough concentration for tacrolimus of 9.4 ng/mL after 3 days at an initial dose of 0.15 mg/kg twice daily for 5 kidney transplant patients who were homozygous expressers.
-Their target value was 10-15 ng/mL.
+Indications OTHER than liver transplantation: - Use 2.5 times the initial dose that would yield the desired result in non-expressers

+Adjustment of the dose should then be based on therapeutic drug monitoring.

+For example: One Dutch study found a median trough concentration for tacrolimus after three days of 9.4 ng/mL at an initial dose of 0.15 mg/kg twice daily for 5 homozygous kidney transplant patients.
+Their target value was 10 - 15 ng/mL.

-- LIVER transplantation:
+LIVER transplantation: